-The Zero-Touch, High-Volume Deployment strategy that Figure 1 shows is for large organizations with IT staff and IT pros who have expertise with deployment, networking, and Microsoft System Center Configuration Manager.
+The Zero-Touch, High-Volume Deployment strategy is for large organizations with an information technology (IT) staff with IT pros who have expertise with deployment, networking, and Configuration Manager 2007 R2.
 Organizations using this strategy typically have more than 500 client computers and at least one location with more than 25 users.
-They have managed networks based on a Windows Server operating system.
+They have managed networks based on Windows Server.

-The Microsoft Deployment Toolkit (MDT) is a Microsoft solution available at no cost for deploying Windows operating systems, such as the Windows 8.1 operating system.
-Based on the experience of Microsoft employees, partners, and customers, MDT contains many thousands of lines of code—code that provides a deployment framework so that you can focus on your business, not on programming.
-Integrating MDT with Configuration Manager helps large organizations use this framework to more easily implement the Zero-Touch, High-Volume Deployment strategy.
+Microsoft Deployment Toolkit (MDT) 2010 is a Microsoft solution accelerator available at no cost for deploying Windows operating systems.
+Based on the experience of Microsoft employees, partners, and customers, MDT 2010 contains many thousands of lines of code—code that provides a deployment framework so that customers can focus on their business, not on programming.
+Integrating MDT 2010 with Configuration Manager 2007 R2 helps large organizations use this framework to more easily implement the Zero-Touch, High-Volume Deployment strategy.

-Customers can use MDT with Configuration Manager for User-Driven Installation or Zero-Touch Installation (ZTI) deployment.
-Based on ZTI deployment, the Zero-Touch, High-Volume Deployment strategy is appropriate for large organizations that have the necessary infrastructure (Configuration Manager, Active Directory Domain Services [AD DS], and so on).
+Customers can use MDT 2010 for Lite-Touch Installation or Zero-Touch Installation deployment.
+The Zero-Touch, High-Volume Deployment strategy is appropriate for large organizations that have the necessary infrastructure (Configuration Manager 2007 R2, Active Directory® Domain Services (AD DS), and so on).
 If your organization does not have the required infrastructure, use the Lite-Touch, High-Volume Deployment strategy, instead.
-Organizations that meet the Zero-Touch, High-Volume Deployment strategy’s requirements can realize significant savings by fully automating Windows 8.1 deployment.
+Organizations that meet the Zero-Touch, High-Volume Deployment strategy’s requirements can realize significant savings by fully automating Windows deployment.

-Benefits of integrating MDT with Configuration Manager in the Zero-Touch, High-Volume Deployment strategy include:
+Benefits of integrating MDT 2010 with Configuration Manager 2007 R2 in the Zero-Touch, High-Volume Deployment strategy include:

-- Streamlined maintenance, because Configuration Manager handles applications, device drivers, and updates
+Streamlined maintenance, because Configuration Manager 2007 R2 handles applications, device drivers, and updates.

 The following elements are required to use the Zero-Touch, High-Volume Deployment strategy:

 The Zero-Touch, High-Volume Deployment strategy’s most significant limitations are the infrastructure and skill level required to implement it.
-This strategy relies on integrating MDT and Configuration Manager.
-MDT can be simple, but Configuration Manager requires significant infrastructure.
-In addition, using Configuration Manager to deploy Windows requires expertise with deployment, networking, and the Configuration Manager software.
+This strategy relies on integrating MDT 2010 and Configuration Manager 2007 R2.
+MDT 2010 can be simple, but Configuration Manager 2007 R2 requires significant infrastructure.
+Additionally, using Configuration Manager 2007 R2 to deploy Windows requires expertise with deployment, networking, and the Configuration Manager 2007 R2 software.
 Training is also required.
 These limitations are offset by the reduced costs realized by fully automating deployment.

-Table 1 describes the high-level deployment process for using the Zero-Touch, High-Volume Deployment strategy with MDT.
+The following table describes the high-level deployment process for using the Zero-Touch, High-Volume Deployment strategy with MDT 2010.
 The left column describes the step, and the right column contains links to detailed information about completing that step.